 They were the unofficial policemen of the locker room.
-Wrestling court did exist, and either it was Undertaker, Ron Simmons, or Yokozuna who held court and people would present their case, and then a decision would be made.
+Wrestler’s court did exist, and either it was Undertaker, Ron Simmons, or Yokozuna who held court and people would present their case, and then a decision would be made.
 Typical punishment would happen if people disrespected themselves or the company.
 Sunny was one person who went through the system.”

 “We were up at my dad’s home state in New York.
-I went on a tour with my dad and he was bringing back some of his friends/Superstars to his mom’s house.
+I went on a tour with my dad and he was bringing back some of his friends/superstars to his mom’s house.
 There was a group coming in and my grandmother’s house is kind of old.
 It’s in New York and it has that basement underneath so the top floor is kind of hollow.
 As the Superstars are coming in and we’re waiting in the kitchen, Yokozuna was one of the ones that came in.
 He took the first step onto the floor, into the kitchen, and you hear all the boards crack like it’s about to fall through.
-We all looked at each other like oh no, ‘this can’t be good.’
+We all looked at each other like oh no, ‘This can’t be good!’
 He took another step and it sounded as if he were to take one more, he would have fallen through to the basement.
-Everybody had to leave and we went and ate somewhere else because the ground couldn’t hold Yokozuna, at my grandmother’s house.”
+Everybody had to leave and we went and ate somewhere else because the ground couldn’t hold Yokozuna at my grandmother’s house.”

-THE UNDERTAKER And BRET HART Once Had A Yokozuna ‘Poop’ Encounter Backstage
+Bret Hart and The Undertaker Once Had A Yokozuna ‘Poop’ Encounter Backstage

 When Hart was asked in an interview about his funniest moments when traveling on the road, the first thing to come to mind was Yokozuna’s poop.
 The big man was nearly 700 pounds at this time, and needless to say, this meant his assets were bigger than usual.
 Bret recalls one time in Washington when he and The Undertaker were hanging out in the locker room together and they suddenly heard a loud fireworks-like bang followed by the sound of rushing water.
 The two wrestlers stuck their heads around the corner and there was poor Yokozuna, who had broken the toilet when he sat down and was covered in poop and flooding water.